Gender neutrality in languages with grammatical gender: Brazilian

+Brazilian Portuguese is strongly regionalized, so gender neutral language does vary from state to state.
+For example, the gender neutral language from the São Paulo community is different compared to gender neutral language from the Rio Branco.
+Also, due to Brazil's conservative society and reactionarism, gender neutral language is often seen as a political statement, and law proposals against its use, as well as sex education, are highly politicized within anti-gender movement.

+Brazilian sign language

+The at sign (@) in Brazilian Sign Language SignWriting is used to express gender neutrality.

 Italian

 In Italian, female job titles are easily formed with -a, -essa and other feminine suffixes: a female teacher is a maestra, a female doctor is a dottoressa.
 Historically, for jobs that have only recently opened up to women, there was some resistance to using the feminine forms, which are considered ugly or ridiculous, but recent surveys argue the average citizen has no problem with these forms.
 For example, a female lawyer can be called avvocata or avvocatessa (feminine) but some might prefer to use the word avvocato (masculine).
 Opponents of these feminine forms claim that they're offensive because they overemphasize the gender, or that they're incorrect neologisms.
 The Accademia della Crusca and the Treccani have spoken in favour of the usage of feminine job titles.